Survivor Series (1987): Event

-The main event was a Survivor Series match where André the Giant, One Man Gang, King Kong Bundy, Butch Reed, and Rick Rude faced WWF World Heavyweight Champion Hulk Hogan, Paul Orndorff, Don Muraco, Ken Patera, and Bam Bam Bigelow.
+The main event was a Survivor Series match where André the Giant, One Man Gang, King Kong Bundy, Butch Reed, and Rick Rude faced Hulk Hogan, Paul Orndorff, Don Muraco, Ken Patera, and Bam Bam Bigelow.
 Muraco was not scheduled to compete in the match but replaced Billy Graham, who was originally scheduled to be Hogan's teammate but retired because of his hip injury suffered during a match against Reed.
 Hogan eliminated Reed after he hit a leg drop on Reed and pinned him to eliminate him first.
 Patera was eliminated after falling victim to One Man Gang's Flying Clothesline.
 Thereafter, Orndorff (who had recently turned face) and Rude began brawling to advance their feud over who had the better physique; Orndorff gotten the best of Rude until Bundy distracted him, allowing Rude to use a roll up to score the pin.
 Muraco (who had also recently turned face) joined the match and powerslammed Rude to eliminate him.
 One Man Gang entered and then hit Muraco with a 747 Splash to eliminate him, giving André's team a three–two advantage.
 One Mang Gang and Bundy began dominating Bigelow, when André was tagged in to go for the kill.
 However, Bigelow ducked an André punch and tagged in Hogan.
 Hogan immediately began getting the better of André and was setting up for a running elbow smash, when he was pulled out of the ring by Bundy; Hogan fought off both heels but was kept out of the ring long enough to be counted out.
 Hogan re-entered the ring to argue with the referees, but ring announcer Howard Finkel informed the crowd that if Hogan did not leave the ring immediately, Andre's team would win the match automatically.
 Bigelow—the lone remaining member of Hogan's team—fended for himself, using a Slingshot to eliminate Bundy, then pinning One Man Gang after he missed a 747 Splash.
 Bigelow eventually fell victim to André, who hit a butterfly suplex to win the match.
 After the match, Hogan returned to the ring and attacked André, hitting him with his title belt and knocking him from the ring.